lbnlp/NERRE/doping/readme.md

 2. `step2_train_predict.py`: Train a new model using the annotated data using your schema of choice (Eng, EngExtra, or JSON).
 Also contains code for inferring entries with GPT-3 using the trained model.
 All requisite JSONL files are automatically written.
 Optional sentencewise JSONL files are written as well to facilitate use of this data outside of the code framework here (i.e., directly with openai API.)
 Optional intermediate files are also written for reproducibility and troubleshooting.
 3. `step3_evaluate.py`: Evaluate the trained model on the test set.
 Works with all three schemas presented in the publication.

+The expected score results for each of two models (llama2, gpt3) for each of three schemas (Doping-JSON, Doping-English, DopingExtra-English) as well as MatBERT-Proximity and seq2rel are shown int he `all_doping_results_output_summary.txt` file.

 ### For any of the above scripts, pass --help in order to see all available options.

+### For llama2 fine tuning, see the supplementary repo: [https://github.com/lbnlp/nerre-llama](https://github.com/lbnlp/nerre-llama).

 ### Included data files